 Maggie at Red Ted Art (who has a new craft book out) hosts a regular Google + Hangout and this weeks was all about Pinecone crafts.
 Mini has been studying nocturnal animals this week, so we decided to make a pinecone owl.

-This is one of those crafts that you can adjust dependent on the age of your child yu cutting out all the felt (or foam) and allowing them to glue it or they can cut it out and glue it too.
+This is one of those crafts that you can adjust depending on the age of your child Cut out all the felt (or foam) and allow them to glue it or they can cut it out and glue it too.
 I made templates for the boys to draw around on the felt with a soft pencil and they cut out the felt themselves.

 - Felt (or craft foam) in yellow, brown and orange

 - Glue gun or glue (Maxi uses a glue gun, but mini uses craft PVA)

 - Cut out in yellow a figure of eight shape for the base of the eyes larger than your googly eyes and stick the eyes to it.